AdobeDocs/experience-manager-64.en/help/communities/using/msrp.md

 The [Storage Configuration console](../../communities/using/srp-config.md) allows for the selection of the default storage configuration, which identifies which implementation of SRP to use.

-On author, to access the Storage Configuration console :
+On author, to access the Storage Configuration console:

-* from global navigation : **Tools, Communities, Storage Configuration**
+* from global navigation: **Tools, Communities, Storage Configuration**

 ![](assets/chlimage_1-28.png)